Outcomes #

 • Step-level: the test body raised AssertionError (rewritten or bare), OR a contained measurement landed FAILED and cascaded up.

-• Run-level: cascade rollup from any FAILED step.
+• Run-level: rolls up from any FAILED step.

 DONE — clean run, no verdict #